 Diane Cansdale Pruitt

-Executive Assistant to the Vice President and Dean of the University
+Executive Assistant to the Vice President of Academic Affairs and Dean of the University

 “Most of the students where I have taught came from circumstances where their families gave them dreams, and they embraced those dreams.
 And then they got to college.
 What we offered them is the potential to dream larger.
 Not that the dreams they had were bad.
 We just said, ‘Here are larger dreams.’”